 Mobile Mouse Remote utilizes your home Wi-Fi connection to connect your iOS device to your computer, but with an in-app purchase, you can connect over various other connection mediums instead, such as Bluetooth, Peer-to-Peer, and USB connection.

 In any case, you’ll have to download the Mobile Mouse Server app on your Mac or PC to use your iPhone, iPod touch, or iPad with your computer.
-It’s a free download, but keep in mind that the Mobile Mouse Remote app itself, which can be had from the App Store, is a $1.99 download and in-app purchases do cost extra.
+It’s a free download, but keep in mind that the Mobile Mouse Remote app itself, which can be had from the App Store, is a $3.99 download, and in-app purchases do cost extra.
+There is also a lite, free version of the app with limited features.

 We covered how to pair the two in our post about using your iPhone as a mouse or trackpad with your Mac or PC, so you can refer there for how to get started with this app combo.